CodePathpod15/Stonx/README.md

 - [x] user can see the information of a stock
 - [x] User can buy a stock
 - [x] User Can sell a stock
+- [x] user gets a recommened stock
+- [ ] user is able to look at the recommended sotck
 - [ ] User can see their portfolio
 - [x] User can set their favorite stocks
 - [ ] User can see their profit from the stock